Aws-gayatri/git-practice/README.md

-# git-practice
+# Git Practice

-My first Git practice
+This is my first Git & GitHub practice project.